ObolNetwork/obol-frontend-challenge/README.md

 4. [Atomic design pattern](https://atomicdesign.bradfrost.com/chapter-2/)
 5. Upload this to netlify site

-# Optional but cool stuff that you can use
+# Optional but cool stuff that you can use.
-1. State manager like Zustand or recoil
+1. State manager like [zustand](https://github.com/pmndrs/zustand) or [recoil](https://recoiljs.org/).
-2. NextJS layouts
+2. NextJS layouts.